Al-Khalil ibn Ahmad al-Farahidi: Cryptography

 Al-Farahidi's Kitab al-Muamma "Book of Cryptographic Messages", was the first book on cryptography and cryptanalysis written by a linguist.
-The lost work contains many "firsts", including the use of permutations and combinations to list all possible Arabic words with and without vowels.
-Later Arab cryptographers explicitly resorted to al-Farahidi's phonological analysis for calculating letter frequency in their own works.
+The lost work contains many "firsts," including using permutations and combinations to list all possible Arabic words with and without vowels.
+Later Arab cryptographers explicitly resorted to al-Farahidi's phonological analysis to calculate letter frequency in their own works.
 His work on cryptography influenced al-Kindi (c.
 801–873), who discovered the method of cryptanalysis by frequency analysis.

 Diacritic system

 Al-Farahidi is also credited with the current standard for Arabic diacritics; rather than a series of indistinguishable dots, it was al-Farahidi who introduced different shapes for the vowel diacritics in Arabic, which simplified the writing system so much that it has not been changed since.
 He also began using a small letter shin to signify the shadda mark for doubling consonants.
-Al-Farahidi's style for writing the Arabic alphabet was much less ambiguous than the previous system where dots had to perform various functions, and while he only intended its use for poetry it was eventually used for the Qur'an as well.
+Al-Farahidi's style for writing the Arabic alphabet was much less ambiguous than the previous system, where dots had to perform various functions, and while he only intended its use for poetry, it was eventually used for the Qur'an.

 Prosody

-Al-Farahidi's first work was in the study of Arabic prosody, a field for which he is credited as the founder.
-Reportedly, he performed the Hajj pilgrimage to Mecca while a young man and prayed to God that he be inspired with knowledge no one else had.
-When he returned to Basra shortly thereafter, he overheard the rhythmic beating of a blacksmith on an anvil and he immediately wrote down fifteen metres around the periphery of five circles, which were accepted as the basis of the field and still accepted as such in Arabic language prosody today.
-Three of the meters were not known to Pre-Islamic Arabia, suggesting that al-Farahidi may have invented them himself.
+Al-Farahidi's first work was studying Arabic prosody, a field for which he is credited as the founder.
+Reportedly, he performed the Hajj pilgrimage to Mecca while a young man and prayed to God that he would be inspired by knowledge no one else had.
+When he returned to Basra shortly thereafter, he overheard the rhythmic beating of a blacksmith on an anvil, and he immediately wrote down fifteen metres around the periphery of five circles, which were accepted as the basis of the field and still accepted as such in Arabic language prosody today.
+Three meters were unknown to Pre-Islamic Arabia, suggesting that al-Farahidi may have invented them.
 He never mandated, however, that all Arab poets must necessarily follow his rules without question, and even he was said to have knowingly broken the rules at times.